Hotmoka/hotmoka/tutorial/Takamaka.md

 ```

 An investor can now call that method through another API method of the
-blockchain, called `runInstanceMethodCallTransaction()`, that does not expand the
+node, called `runInstanceMethodCallTransaction()`, that does not expand the
-blockchain, but yields the response of the transaction, including the
+store of the node, but yields the response of the transaction, including the
 returned value of the call.
 If method
 `getCurrentInvestment()` had side-effects beyond that on the balance of
-the caller, then the execution will fail with a run-time exception.
+the caller (and on its nonce), then the execution will fail with a run-time exception.
 Note that the execution of a `@View` method still requires gas,
 but that gas is given back at the end of the call.
 The advantage of `@View` is hence that of allowing the execution
-of `getCurrentInvestment()` for free and without expanding the blockchain
+of `getCurrentInvestment()` for free and without expanding the store of the node
 with useless transactions, that do not modify its state.
+Moreover,
+transactions run through `runInstanceMethodCallTransaction()` do not need
+a correct nonce, hence any constant value, such as zero, can be used for the
+nonce.
+This simplifies the call.

 > The annotation `@View` is checked at run time if a transaction calls the
 > `@View` method from outside the blockchain, directly.
 It is not checked if,